Timebutt/StreamDeck-OSC/README.md

 }
 ```

-# I have an issue or miss a feature?
+# Issues or feature requests

 You can submit an issue or request a feature with [GitHub issues].